Transform learning for future-ready talent

 Even government funding is getting hard to come by as economies across the globe are faced with varied challenges.
 With economic volatility reducing affordability of good education, matching learning to job readiness has become increasingly important for students.
 During the pandemic, 70% of the students in 13 countries said they had considerably fallen behind on their studies, according to a 2020 Canvas and Hanover Research report on the state of student success and engagement, for various reasons, including affordability and lack of access, which includes cheap and uninterrupted internet connectivity.
 To engage such students, education needs to be more visual, interactive, immersive, and affordable.

 Apart from the quality of faculty, engaging content and its delivery and assessment will hugely influence student outcomes.
 Creating meaningful, interactive experiences between the faculty and students, and among students, will ensure continued learning.
-It is here that technology plays the most important role.
+It is here that emerging technology trends play the most important role in education.
 Digital fluency equips learners with tremendous potential for collaboration, innovation, and entrepreneurship.

 Phygital is the way forward.